ahmedibrahimX/RSA-CryptoSystem/README.md

 To test my implementation of RSA:

-1. Run the interactive demo as instructed [above](#How-to-Run)
+1. Run the interactive demo as instructed [above](#How-to-Run) with any key length of your choice
 2. Send messages with the following criteria from the sender terminal and ensure that they are received and decrypted correctly at the receiver and the original messages are displayed at the receiver terminal
-   - A message consisting of numbers only
+   - A message consisting of numbers only: `2352022`
-   - A message consisting of letters only
+   - A message consisting of letters only: `Ahmed Ibrahim`
-   - A message consisting of numbers and letters but starts with a letter
+   - A message consisting of numbers and letters but starts with a letter: `CMPN426`
-   - A message consisting of numbers and letters but starts with a number
+   - A message consisting of numbers and letters but starts with a number: `23 of May`
-   - A message consisting of a single letter
+   - A message consisting of a single letter: `a`
-   - A message consisting of a single number
+   - A message consisting of a single number: `0`
    - An empty message to close the communication successfully

 ***